icepuente/strava_dashboard/README.md

 4. Once authenticated, you'll see the interactive leaderboard for your Strava club

+5. Use the date range inputs to filter activities by date

+6. Click the "Export to CSV" button to download the leaderboard data as a CSV file

 ## Customization

 - The leaderboard's appearance can be customized by modifying the CSS in `templates/index.html`
-- Adjust the caching duration by changing the `TTLCache` parameters in `app.py`
+- Adjust the caching duration by changing the `TTLCache` parameters in `leaderboard.py`
 - Modify the DataTables options in `templates/index.html` to change table behavior

 ## Contributing